bigpandaio/logstash-output-sentry/README.md

 Note you must have installed [Logstash](https://github.com/elasticsearch/logstash) if you want to use this plugin...

-As this plugin will be no longer supported in the future by me, install the plugin this way :
+As this plugin will be no longer supported by me in the future, you can install the plugin this way :

 1. [Download](https://github.com/antho31/logstash-output-sentry/archive/master.zip) and extract or [clone](https://github.com/antho31/logstash-output-sentry.git) the project.

 2. Open the Gemfile in your logstash-X.X.X folder with your favorite editor.

-3. Add this line at the end of the Gemfile
+3. Add this line at the end of the Gemfile (don't forget to replace "[the_absolute_path_where_you_put_the_project]" with the correct path)

 ```ruby
 gem "logstash-output-sentry", :path => "[the_absolute_path_where_you_put_the_project]/logstash-output-sentry"
 ```

-Don't forget to replace "[the_absolute_path_where_you_put_the_project]" with the correct path.
-4. Install the plugin with this command
+4. Install the plugin with this command (don't forget to replace "[the_absolute_path_where_you_put_the_project]" with the correct path.)
 ```sh
 cd [logstash_path_folder]
 bin/plugin install --no-verify
 ```
-Don't forget to replace "[the_absolute_path_where_you_put_the_project]" with the correct path.

 5. You can now run this output plugin (see how below)

 6. Modify the file ```logstash-output-sentry/lib/logstash/output/sentry.rb``` if you feel the need.
 You can run Logstash and use the plugin directly (a message will inform you if you have errors in your ruby file)

 ### Usage